The Best Credit Cards to Get if You’re Over the Chase 5/24 Rule

 And critically, American Express allows you to earn the welcome offer bonus on each of their cards once per lifetime.
 There are no 5/24-like restrictions.
 That makes it a great option once you are over the Chase 5/24 Rule.

-You'll also get up to a $120 dining credit each year and a $120 annual credit to use at both Uber or Uber Eats.
-Maximize these two credits alone and that will cover $240 of your $250 annual fee.
-These credits and bonus categories are a big part of the reason we feel the card is easily worth the $250 annual fee.
+Maximizing these credits alone will cover all your $325 annual fee and then some.
+These credits and bonus categories are a big reason why we feel the card is easily worth the $325 annual fee.

 It gets better: The Rose Gold version of the card is back – and back for good.
 New cardholders can choose between the traditional Gold finish and Rose Gold when applying for the card.
 Already have a Gold Card and want to go Rose?
 Just message American Express and ask for a replacement.

-Read our full review of the American Express Gold Card
+Read our full review of the American Express Gold Card.

 The Platinum Card® from American Express